“This is the age of the all-digital customer and it is dramatically changing how we connect with them.”

 Marketing executives have noticed a shift in buying habits.
 Customers want what they want when they want it.
 Now, consumers are waiting until further in their customer life cycle to step forward and purchase products and services.
 According to a CEB study, 60 percent of a customer’s purchasing decision is made before interacting with a brand — including examining solutions, ranking options, setting goals, and gauging costs.

 Paul Davies, Chief Marketing Officer at Microsoft UK, captured it beautifully when he said, “Nowadays, consumers are digitally savvy and platform agnostic — they are elusive shape-shifters who make today’s marketing certainty tomorrow’s fallacy, and there’s no such thing anymore as a predictable audience for anybody’s advertising campaign.
-However, we can use big data to create insights for precision marketing and a tailored customer experience.”
+However, we can use big data to create insights for precision marketing and tailored customer experience.”
 What Davies didn’t mention was that there are wrong and right ways to use big data to capture a potential customer’s attention.

 What NOT to do with big data